gbitzes/QuarkDB/docs/MEMBERSHIP.md

 # How to view current cluster membership

-Issue command `raft_info` using `redis-cli` to any of the nodes, check fields `NODES` and `OBSERVERS`.
+Issue the command `raft_info` using `redis-cli` to any of the nodes, and check the `NODES` and `OBSERVERS` fields.
 It's perfectly valid if the list of observers is empty.

 # How to add a node

+When adding a new node to an existing cluster, do not include it in the list of nodes passed to the `quarkdb-create` command - this prevents the node from thinking it is a full member of the cluster, and attempting to start elections.

+A new node must always be added as an observer.
-It's only possible to add a node with observer status at first.
-Issue `raft_add_observer server_hostname:server_port` towards the current leader.
+To do so, issue `raft_add_observer server_hostname:server_port` towards the current leader.
+This allows it to begin receiving existing entries.

 # How to promote an observer to full status

 Issue `raft_promote_observer server_hostname:server_port` towards the current
 leader.

 First make sure it is sufficiently up to date!
-Issue `raft_info` towards the leader to check which replicas are online, which are up-to-date, and which are lagging.
+Running `raft_info` on the leader will provide information on which replicas are online, up-to-date, or lagging.

 # How to remove a node